École centrale de Lyon

-The École centrale de Lyon (ECL) is a research university in greater Lyon, France.
+The Centrale Lyon ([sɑ̃tʁal ljɔ̃]), formerly École centrale de Lyon ([ekɔl sɑ̃tʁal də ljɔ̃], abbr.
+ECL), is a research university in greater Lyon, France.
 Founded in 1857 by François Barthélemy Arlès-Dufour in response to the increasing industrialization of France, it is one of the oldest graduate schools in France.
 The university is part of the Grandes Écoles, a prestigious group of French institutions dedicated to engineering, scientific research, and business education.
 The current 45-acre (18 ha) campus opened in 1967 and is located in the city of Ecully.